Save Me (Big Country song): Promotion

-The song's music video was directed by Howard Greenhalgh and shot in London on 24 April.
+The song's music video was directed by Howard Greenhalgh and shot in London on 24 April 1990.
 On 17 May, Adamson and Bruce Watson would perform an acoustic version of the song on the James Whale Show.
 The band also performed the song on the variety show Cannon and Ball's Casino, which was broadcast on 19 May.

-Release

-"Save Me" was released by Phonogram/Mercury in the UK and across Europe on 7", 12", cassette and CD formats.
-The main B-side on all formats was "Pass Me By", which was written by Adamson.
-On the 12" vinyl, a second B-side, "Dead on Arrival", was added, which was written by Watson.
-The CD version of the single featured a different second B-side; "World on Fire", which was written by Butler.
-All three B-sides were exclusive to the "Save Me" single and were produced by the band.
-In the UK, a limited edition 12" vinyl was released in addition to the main 12" release.
-It featured two live tracks; "Wonderland" and "Thousand Yard Stare", which were both recorded at the Palace of Sports in Moscow, USSR on 1 October 1988.

 Critical reception

-On its release, Music & Media wrote, "Gone are the E-bow guitars, the traditional Celtic melodies, and the 'grandeur' of the old Big Country sound.
+Upon its release as a single, Peter Kinghorn of the Newcastle Evening Chronicle noted that "the big rocking sound is different, but still recognisably them".
+Pan-European magazine Music & Media wrote, "Gone are the E-bow guitars, the traditional Celtic melodies, and the 'grandeur' of the old Big Country sound.
 What is left is a straightforward rock song, which seems to be aimed at the US market."
+Marcus Hodge of the Cambridge Evening News gave a mixed review, describing the lyrics as "dire", but adding that the "bright chorus bobs along with spirit".
+He also noted that the "lead guitar bits sound less like bagpipes than ever before".

-Peter Kinghorn of Newcastle Evening Chronicle commented, "The big rocking sound is different, but still recognisably them."
-Iestyn George of Record Mirror wrote, "The word 'rousing' was invented so that there would be a suitable description for Big Country's music.
+Iestyn George of Record Mirror was negative in his review, writing, "The word 'rousing' was invented so that there would be a suitable description for Big Country's music.
 Clichéd, overblown and unimaginative also spring to mind, and 'Save Me' kicks off with a dreadful guitar solo from which Adamson leads us on an unremarkable voyage to tedium and back."
-Jon Wilde of Melody Maker stated, "'Save Me' is yet another clod-hopping anthem, scraped off the sides of what must now be a very worn toilet-bowl.
-I've seen pensioners hawk up phlegm with more panache."
+Jon Wilde of Melody Maker was also critical, describing the song as "yet another clod-hopping anthem, scraped off the sides of what must now be a very worn toilet-bowl".
+David Owens of the South Wales Echo awarded the song two out of five stars, calling it "typical formulised Big Country" and adding, "Adamson's yelping vocals and celtic chords do all the work to patch up an adequate song without much of the fire and spirit of past efforts."
+Paul Coffey of the Nottingham Evening Post also gave a two star rating and described the song as "just like the others – 'Look Away' with different lyrics".

-In a review of Through a Big Country, New Musical Express considered it a "shame" that the compilation opened with "Save Me", which they described as a "turgid meander across Gary Moore's builder's yard terrain which taints the subsequent clutch of faves from The Crossing".
-In a 1990 issue of Melody Maker, a review of the band's live show at Glasgow stated: "The ropey new single, "Save Me", even comes with a touch of the vitriol more commonly reserved for the asset stripping Southern vultures who haunt Big Country's lowland industrial anthems."
-Mark Liddell of Riff Raff described the song as "catchy enough" in a review of the band's 1990 concert at the Hammersmith Odeon.